jabbaaa/WinterProgramming/README.md

 Like having a dedicated window class that is in-charge of creating the canvas/world/window and sorting draw of the background, ui, and foreground.
 To layer things correctly.

 Then have it use  toySoldier.getPic() with a for-each loop to pull images into the window class.
 (And Tower.getPic()).
-Otherwise we may have issues with layering. :)
+Otherwise we may have issues with layering. :) (We could probably put them into an arrayList for ease of use.
+Allowing for an easier time making the for-each loop in window)

 I was thinking about a damagecalc class but I think the damages are basic enough to handle them in the units.